Do Not Put Your Entire Business in the Hands of Weird Digital Neurons

 Coding Is the Practical Example

 In software, AI works especially well because we can check it.
-Tests, types, linting, CI, and code review can catch a lot.
-Hallucinations are still a real risk, but they are a risk you can engineer around.
+Tests, types, linting, CI, and code review catch a lot.
+Hallucinations are still a real risk, but they are a risk you can build around.

-That is why I am more optimistic in coding than in many other domains.
-We already have a verification culture in software.
-The model can draft.
-The system can validate.
+That is why I am more optimistic about AI in coding than in many other domains.
+We already have a verification culture.
+The model drafts.
+The system validates.
 The developer decides.

 - Use AI for generation, not for final authority